vinash85/INCISOR/README.md

 HyperGeometricTest.pair.cpp: C-code that is sourced by (using Rcpp) both the above versions of INCISOR.

-## INCISOR need following R library installed:
+## INCISOR need following R packages:
 1. data.table
-2. Rcpp
+2. Rcpp (recommended to install by source)
-3. RcppArmadillo
+3. RcppArmadillo (recommended to install by source)
 4. Parallel
 5. survival
 6. lsr
 7. doMC
 8. foreach